Corporate Governance

 System of Internal Controls

 In striving to conduct its operations in accordance with The DIC Way, the DIC Group has prepared and operates a system of internal controls based on the Companies Act of Japan to ensure the appropriateness of its operations.
-The key components of this system are as follows:

-• The Company shall work to set forth the DIC Group Code of Business Conduct as the standard regarding compliance, which directors and employees of the DIC Group shall comply with, and to disseminate the same.
+• The Company shall work to set forth the DIC Group Code of Business Conduct as the standard regarding compliance, which directors and employees should comply with, and to disseminate the same.

-• The Company shall formulate a risk management policy and shall identify, assess, prioritize and address any risks that may have a significant impact on management of the DIC Group.
+• The Company shall formulate a risk management policy and shall identify, assess, prioritize and address any risks that may have a significant impact on the management of the DIC Group.

 • The Company shall clarify important matters, including those pertaining to subsidiaries, that must be approved by or reported to the Company.

-02Basic Policy Toward Eliminating Demands by Antisocial Elements
+02Basic Policy toward Eliminating Demands by Antisocial Elements

 This basic policy, which is outlined in the DIC Group Code of Business Conduct, is to stand firmly against antisocial elements and in no way to acquiesce to demands presented by such elements.
 The General Affairs and HR Department is responsible for coordinating efforts to respond to extortion or other demands presented by antisocial elements, while individuals have been put in charge of efforts at each site and within each Group company.
 These individuals work in close collaboration with legal counsel and the police to ensure the Company’s responses are resolute.
 The Company has also prepared and distributed a manual on appropriate responses to such demands with the aim of raising awareness among employees.